 garnish aloo choliya with coriander leaves.

-serve aloo choliya curry hot or warm with steamed rice or chapatis.
+serve aloo choliya gravy hot or warm with steamed rice or chapatis.

 * you can adjust the consistency of the curry as you prefer. the recipe posted here goes very well with rice. if serving with chapatis or parathas, you can add 1 to 1.5 cups water. you can also reduce the garam masala and red chili powder if you reduce the quantity of water.

 This post was last modified on May 21, 2018, 7:52 pm